annnnangan/knex-adaptor-authjs-nextjs/README.md

    The `NEXTAUTH_SECRET` is created by typing this command `openssl rand -base64 33` in your terminal.

-4. Run `npm run data` to create the all the tables needed.
+4. Run `npm run data` to create all the tables needed.
 There might be an error stating there is no seed file.
 No worry about this.
 It doesn’t affect the current project.
 5. Run `npm run dev` to start the project
 6. Go to [`localhost:3000/auth/register`](http://localhost:3000/auth/register) to register the account
 7. Go to `localhsot:3000/auth/login` to login and you will be redirected to settings page after login